SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 <h2>Finding the ideal Extrusion Rate smoothing value:</h2>

 Firstly, this value needs to be lower than the extrusion rate changes resulting from the acceleration profile of the printer.
-As generaly the greatest impact is in external wall finish, use your external perimeter acceleration as a point of reference.
+As, generaly, the greatest impact is in external wall finish, use your external perimeter acceleration as a point of reference.
 Below are some approximate ERS values for a given acceleration and 0.42 line width
 1. 30mm3/sec for 0.5k acceleration
 2. 60.5mm3/sec for 1k acceleration
 3. 121mm3/sec2 for 2k acceleration